-CRISPR/Cas is an exciting new technology for genome engineering.
-We have generated a set of tools that allows targeted mutagenesis in Drosophila melanogaster with high efficiency.
-The system consists of transgenic cas9 fly lines and gRNA expression vectors.
+CRISPR genome engineering allows the introduction of targeted genome alterations with unprecedented ease and precision.
+We have been among the first groups to adopt the CRISPR/Cas system for genome engineering in the model organism Drosophila melanogaster.
+Our approach has focused on the use of transgenic CRISPR components, which mediate targeted mutagenesis with remarkably high efficiency.
+At the heart of our system are transgenic cas9 fly lines expressing the RNA-guided endonuclease Cas9 under ubiquitous or germline specific promoters or linked to the Gal4/UAS system for expression in any tissue.
+These are complemented with optimised sgRNA expression vectors containing different U6 or UAS promoters or tRNA-sgRNA arrays.
 Plasmids encoding target specific gRNAs can be injected into cas9 embryos or integrated into the genome and crossed to cas9 strains.
-By choosing appropriate tools it is possible to generate loss-of-function mutations in essential or non-essential genes in a germline restricted or ubiquitous fashion.
+By choosing appropriate tools it is possible to generate loss-of-function mutations in essential or non-essential genes in a germline restricted, ubiquitous or tissue-specific fashion.
 It is also possible to introduce designer mutations by homology directed repair, ranging from single nucleotide changes to GFP knock-ins.
-The papers describing our CRISPR/Cas tools is available here and here.